 We described this process thoroughly in TPS245 We Were Tired of Forgetting The Books We Read — So We Use This System.

-I do something similar for conference notes.
+I do something similar for note taking at conferences.
 Here’s an example of notes I have stored in Evernote:

 This use case is an example of one of the benefits of a tool like Evernote: it is effortless to get information in, and it is easy to access that information, even from other apps.